TeachingWithAI/TAI/for-students/part-1-ai-arts-and-humanities/Prompting-LLMs/index.md

 has_children: true
 ---

-Here you find the materials for the art exhibition.
+Here you find the materials for prompting LLMs.

 {% assign pdfs = site.static_files
   | where: "extname", ".pdf"